balgxmr/photo-portfolio/README.md

 ---

 I started this journey in 2024.
-My parents gave me the T7 + body kit lens as a bday gift.
+My parents gave me the T7 + 18-55mm kit lens as a bday gift.
 I owe them a lot, I've been learning a lot!